home

 Frederick can be contacted at F.S.Milton @ ncl.ac.uk

-A Research Fellow/Research Funding Development Manager at Northumbria University, Oliver Moss moved to the North East in 2007 to take up a Research Assistant post in the Global Urban Research Unit (GURU) at Newcastle University.
-There, he worked on the Economic and Social Research Council (ESRC)-sponsored initiative, ‘The Space of Democracy and the Democracy of Space'.
-Earlier, Oliver had helped manage the Sustainable Technologies Initiative (STI) and Sustainable Urban Environment (SUE) programme at the Engineering and Physical Sciences Research Council (2001-2003) and, later, as a Senior Research, Training and Development Manager at the Economic and Social Research Council (2003-2007), managed a portfolio spanning, among other things, the Rural Economy and Land Use (RELU) programme, the Department for International Development-ESRC Joint Scheme, the Science in Society (SiS) programme, and the ESRC's involvement in the European Science Foundation's European Collaborative Research Programme (ECRP).
-Oliver is presently the Co-ordinator of the ESRC-funded Regional Knowledge Exchange Network (North East); convenor, with Professor Simin Davoudi, of the North East Forum for Climate Change Research; and a member of The Great Debate team.
-Oliver’s own ongoing PhD research takes as its principal concern our sensory and embodied engagements with weather and climate.
+A Research Fellow/Research Funding Development Manager at Northumbria University, Oliver Moss moved to the North East in 2007 to take up a Research Assistant post in the Global Urban Research Unit (GURU) at Newcastle University (where he was later made a Visiting Fellow).
+There, he worked on the Economic and Social Research Council (ESRC)-sponsored initiative ?The Space of Democracy and the Democracy of Space, whilst also delivering research funding training to social scientists from across the north east.
+Earlier, Oliver had helped manage the Sustainable Technologies Initiative (STI) and Sustainable Urban Environment (SUE) programme at the Engineering and Physical Sciences Research Council (2001-2003) and, later, as a Senior Research, Training and Development Manager at the Economic and Social Research Council (2003-2007), a portfolio spanning the Rural Economy and Land Use (RELU) programme, the Department for International Development-ESRC Joint Scheme, the Science in Society (SiS) programme, and the ESRC's involvement in the European Science Foundation's European Collaborative Research Programme (ECRP).
+Oliver has been the Co-ordinator (and PI) of an ESRC-funded Regional Knowledge Exchange Network (North East), and has secured either independently or, in concert with colleagues, research funding from such other major bodies as the British Academy, the Leverhulme Trust and the British Council.
+Oliver is a leading member of The Great Debate team and Secretary of NECTER.
+He is also a (part-time) PhD student (Supervisor: Dr Owain Jones, UWE) at the Countryside and Community Research Institute (from where Oliver also secured an MSc in Environmental Policy, Planning and Management), the largest specialist rural research centre in the UK.
+His thesis - 'Meteorological Imaginations.
+Towards geographies of affective practices of weather, atmospherics and landscapes' - concerns sensory and embodied engagements with weather and climate.

 Up to list of people